pingforhelp/BCA/docs/english/Unit-III/chapter-2.md

 ## Disc awareness and demand real change her.
 Courage, clarity, and moral urgency made her a symbol of youth activism and hope for the planet.

----

-(illegible handwritten text - appears to be notes in another language)

----

-(illegible handwritten text - appears to be notes in another language)

-$$
-\text{Some equation or formula}
-$$

-(illegible handwritten text - appears to be notes in another language)